jwei302/robot-learning-algos/lab2/README.md

 * Training hyperparameters: epochs, batch_size, lr
 * Loss over time.
 Final training and test loss
 * Visualization of visited EEF states
-* Record a video of success and failures, and caption it explaining when success and failures occur
+* Record a video of successes and failures

 ### Reflection Questions
 * How closely does the BC model reproduce the original demonstrations?